 During the enrollment process, families will be prompted to pick a payment plan.
 Tuition can be paid over 12, 11, or 10 months.
-Availability of number of payments (12, 11, or 10) will be determined based on enrollment date.
+Availability of the number of payments (12, 11, or 10) will be determined based on enrollment date.
 There are no discounts for payment by cash or payment in full.
-Textbook payments are due July 31, and consumables and class fees (if applicable) are due by August 31.
+Textbook payments are due July 31.